shenba1712/shenba1712/README.md

 ### 🚀 About Me

+Hi, I’m Shenba.
+I am a software developer who speaks Java, NodeJS, and Angular.
+But my 6–10 passion is writing.
+I’m currently in Munich, enjoying my morning pepper pretzels.

-- 🎯 **Senior Software Engineer** with 8+ years of experience, passionate about designing and building scalable web applications with Java, Angular, and Node.js.
+- 🎯 **Senior Software Engineer** with 8+ years of experience, passionate about designing and building scalable web applications.
-- 🌱 **Relentless learner**: Always exploring new technologies, architectures, and best practices to stay at the forefront of software development.
+- 🌱 **Relentless learner**: I love exploring new technologies, architectures, and best practices to stay at the forefront of software development.
 - 💡 **Problem solver**: I thrive on tackling complex challenges and turning ideas into robust, elegant code.
 - 🌍 **Globetrotter**: Traveling inspires my creativity, adaptability, and drive—bringing a global perspective to everything I build.
+I like making small travel goals.
+I had my own “30 under 30” list that I recently completed.
-- ✍️ **Tech storyteller**: I share insights and tutorials on [Medium](https://medium.com/@shenbagalakshmi), and enjoy mentoring and collaborating with fellow developers.
+- ✍️ **Storyteller**: I share insights and tutorials on [Medium](https://medium.com/@shenbagalakshmi), and enjoy mentoring and collaborating with fellow developers.
 - 🤝 **Open for collaboration**: Let's connect and create something amazing!

 ---